 This bill was sorely needed.
 A report published in Breastfeeding Medicine in 2014 found that of the top 100 passenger-volume American airports, only 8 of them had rooms meeting the minimal requirements to be a lactation room, though 62 considered themselves to be breastfeeding-friendly.

-This bill will ensure 31 medium and 30 large hub airports in the United States will be much more breastfeeding-friendly than they currently are.
-Helping provide new mothers support they need.
+This bill will ensure 31 medium and 30 large hub airports in the United States will be much more breastfeeding-friendly than they currently are, helping provide mothers support they need.

 Subscribe to Human Defense Initiative